Ascension Island: Twenty-first century

 The island hosts one of four dedicated ground antennas that assist in the operation of the Global Positioning System (GPS) navigation system along with those on Diego Garcia (British Indian Ocean Territory), Kwajalein (Marshall Islands), and Cape Canaveral, Florida.
 NASA and the Air Force Research Laboratory operate a Meter-Class Autonomous Telescope (MCAT) on Ascension as part of the deep space surveillance system for tracking orbital debris, which can be a hazard to spacecraft and astronauts.

 Due to the disrepair, the runway was shut down in 2016 to non-mission related or emergency flights.
 The airfield was cobbled together over numerous efforts beginning in World War 2, including multiple extensions, the addition of turning blisters and fast exit taxi-ways, and mill and overlay repairs.
 Beginning in 2020, the airfield underwent a complete reconstruction effort which brought it up to modern standards to support both US and UK air force airframes.
 The runway itself is an engineered base composed of granite which was imported from Nova Scotia, Canada and sand from Georgia, United States, under strict fumigation and inspection control of the on-island conservation group.
 During the construction effort, all material was required to be purchased new to avoid the introduction of any non-native species which could impact the native flora and fauna.
 To avoid disruptions to island operations, the runway was completed in two phases, each half at approximately 5,000 linear feet.
 The construction team also updated the lighting system, drainage, airfield signs, and roads connecting the airfield to Georgetown and the US base.
 The runway was completed and reopened in 2023.

-In 2023, the United Kingdom government announced that it was considering a proposal to send migrants arriving in the UK by boat to Ascension Island, should the Supreme Court rule that the Rwanda asylum plan is illegal.
+In 2023, the United Kingdom government announced that it was considering a proposal to send migrants arriving in the UK by boat to Ascension Island, should the Supreme Court rule the Rwanda asylum plan illegal.